 Partially, this is due to the differences in menus, promotions, and restrictions across the countries.
-Localised feeds also allow for communication in non-English languages, creating a more personal connection with followers and customers not in English-speaking countries.
+Localised feeds allow for posting in non-English languages, creating a personal connection with customers across the world.
 McDonald’s Nicaragua, for example, publishes all of its posts in Spanish.

 They’re Lovin’ It

 McDonald’s portray a humorous, relatable persona across their social media channels.
-This plays into their strategy of using social media as a friendly way to interact with current customers and potential brand advocates.
+This plays into their strategy of using social as a friendly way to interact with customers and potential brand advocates.

-On Twitter, as soon as you read their play on words with hashtags and Hash Browns in the bio you know you’ll find funny, relatable tweets.
+On Twitter, once you read their play on words with hashtags and Hash Browns, you know you’ll find funny, relatable tweets.

-Facebook homes McDonald’s largest following by far, with 80 million likes and followers.
-This platform is more conversational for the brand as it is where most of its customers choose to interact with the brand, but they still keep posts fun and light-hearted.
+Facebook homes McDonald’s largest following by far, with 81 million likes.
+This platform is more conversational, as it’s where most customers choose to interact with the brand.
+But, they still keep posts fun and light-hearted.

 But… Not Everyone Is Lovin’ It

-McDonald’s takes to social media to try and promote their brand and attempts to use it even with continuous criticism from health professionals, governments, and activist groups.
+McDonald’s takes to social media to promote their brand, and attempts to use it with criticism too.
 They often face problems including sarcastic or amusing comments added to their social media feed.

-Even in 2013, McDonald’s were experiencing unhappy consumers spreading bad news or unfortunate incidents in McDonald’s establishments.
-Back then, we pointed out that “as with anything in social media, one piece of bad news spreads much faster than one hundred pieces of good news – and that has certainly been the case throughout McDonald’s history on social networks.”
+Even now, McDonald’s are experiencing unhappy consumers spreading bad news or unfortunate incidents in the resertaunts.
+As with anything on social media, one piece of bad news spreads faster than one hundred pieces of good news.
+And that has certainly been the case throughout McDonald’s history on social media.

-An interesting note about the above comment on Facebook is that another follower replied to the comment on behalf of McDonald’s, rather than the official McDonald’s account itself.
-Every post receives such a high volume of comments that it would be impossible for McDonald’s to reply to each one directly.
+A note about the above comment on Facebook is that another follower replied to the comment on behalf of the brand, rather than the official McDonald’s account itself.
+Receiving such a high volume of comments, it would be impossible for McDonald’s to reply to each one directly.
 This is where having brand advocates and actively engaged followers can help.
-While the above reply is somewhat negative, it does point out that McDonald’s isn’t aiming to target vegans and vegetarians in its marketing efforts.
+While the reply is negative, it does point out that McDonald’s isn’t targeting vegans and vegetarians in its marketing.

 One of the main ways McDonald’s uses social media is to answer disheartened customers’ queries and try to rectify the problem.
-Almost every single post from McDonald’s on each social media channel is met with replies/comments from unhappy customers who received the wrong order, or opposers to the brand (for example, vegetarians/vegans and health advocates).
+Almost every post from McDonald’s on each social media channel is met with replies/comments from unhappy customers.
+This can include people who received the wrong order, or opposers to the brand.

 What They’re Getting Right